AstunTechnology/ssdidocs/docs/UserDoc_Chap3_Viewing.rst

 **Figure 3.1.1:** Default record view

-Scrolling down the page, the **Use contraints** section provides information on licencing and the **Technical information** headings provide details on topic categories and keywords, maintenance frequency, coordinate systems and data formats are provided.
+Scrolling down the page, the **Use constraints** section provides information on licensing.
+The **Technical information** headings provide details on topic categories and keywords, maintenance frequency, coordinate systems and data formats.
 Information on the history of a resource and how it was created can be found in the **Lineage** section.
 The **Metadata information** section, as the name suggests, provides information on the metadata itself, as well as the option for the metadata record to be downloaded.

 Note that the default view for a metadata record displays a summary of the information in the record.
 To change the display view of the metadata